red0124/sgc/README.md

 **key ::** the name of the const pointer we access the elements key value **value ::** the name of the const pointer we access the elements value

-Now comes an example of a complex structure stored in a container:
+Example:
+Count the number of each character in a file:

 ```c
 #include <stdio.h>